 In this course, educators will learn foundational concepts of collaborative planning, instruction, assessment, and reflection for English learners.

-This class is an opportunity for teachers to explore and enjoy children's books that have an SEL theme.
-The participants will also have a chance to reflect on how these books might be useful for their own classrooms in modeling SEL behaviors.
+This class is an opportunity for teachers to explore and enjoy children's books that have been made into movies.
+The participants will reflect on how these books and/or movies might be useful for their own classrooms.
+Finally, participants will create and implement a lesson using one of the books and/or its movie.

 Educators are perpetual learners, constantly acquiring new knowledge and skills to support students and their families.
 Every day presents opportunities for growth, whether it's mastering a new software application, adapting to innovative teaching technologies, or swiftly grasping emerging content areas.